The Three Graces

 myminifactory

-This extraordinary marble is testament to the vision and talent of one of the foremost British 19th-century sculptors, whose best known work is the figure of Nelson on top of the famous column in Trafalgar Square.
-Edward Hodges Baily was considered the greatest exponent of 'ideal' sculpture in mid-nineteenth century England.
-His monumental Three Graces, is his most ambitious 'ideal' work.
-Baily radically reimagined the Three Graces by positioning his goddessses seated and reclining, in a composition which his tutor Johm Flaxman predicted would 'establish at once his reputation'.
-Joseph Neeld's exceptional collection of sculpture remained complete and in situ until the majority of the sculptures were sold at auction in 1966.
-The Three Graces has remained in private ownership since that time.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+This remarkable marble serves as a testament to the innovative vision and artistic prowess of one of Britain's most renowned 19th-century sculptors.
+The artist's iconic figure of Nelson atop Trafalgar Square's celebrated column is his most well-known work.
+Edward Hodges Baily was widely regarded as the greatest exponent of 'ideal' sculpture in mid-19th century England, with his monumental Three Graces representing his most ambitious 'ideal' masterpiece.
+By reimagining the Three Graces in a seated and reclining composition, Baily boldly departed from traditional depictions, earning his tutor John Flaxman's prediction that this work would "secure at once his reputation."
+Joseph Neeld's impressive collection of sculpture remained intact until the majority of the pieces were sold at auction in 1966.
+Since then, The Three Graces has been privately owned and cherished by its devoted collectors.
+This extraordinary object is part of "Scan The World", a groundbreaking non-profit initiative introduced by MyMiniFactory to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for public access at no cost.
+Scan The World is an open-source community effort where anyone with interesting items can contribute; if you have unique objects around you and would like to participate, email stw@myminifactory.com to learn how you can help shape this global digital treasure trove.

 With this file you will be able to print The Three Graces with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on The Three Graces.